10 steps to build the best Remote Team in 2020

 - Pivotal - Opinionated agile software delivery (we like it!)

 - JIRA - Industry leader for User Story, and project tracking.
 A little bloated and slow for our taste

 Meeting Scheduling: Inviited

-- call us biased, but we think Inviited combines the best feature of Calendly + Doodle, and is the only scheduling tool your team needs!
+- call us biased, but we think Inviited is the best cross-timezone scheduling tool without having to use Timezone Converter

 Step 5.
 Regular formal & informal catch-ups